 Rousing of Sarasvati Nadi (Sarasvati Chalana)

+Among these practices, I now explain the practice of rousing the Sarasvati Nadi which was known as Arundhati earlier.
+By rousing the Nadi, Kundalini makes her move on her own.
 Assuming the Padmasana posture, when the Prana goes through the left nostril, the yogi should elongate the length from four Angulas to twelve Angulas and hold it fast with two thumbs and forefingers and pass out the Prana through right nostril and right to left.
 It should be continued, without any fear, for a period of a couple of Muhurtas (Muhurta =90 minutes).
 Then the learned one should draw upwards the kundalini from her seat.
 By doing so, Kundalini will reach the door of Susumna.
 Now the yogi should make the constriction of the belly (Uddiyana Bandha) together with the constriction of the throat (Jalandhara Bandha).
 Then Prana in the chest will move upwards activating the Sarasvati Nadi.
 On rousing the Sarasvati Nadi, he should expel the Prana through the right nostril.
 By the constriction of the throat, Prana will move upwards.
 He should rouse Sarasvati always with the sound.
 By rousing like this, he will get rid of diseases like Indigestion, dropsy, spleen enlargement, and other diseases of belly in all certainty.
 (Note: The practice of rousing Sarasvati Nadi will be explained in detail by a separate post).

 I now proceed to explain Pranayama.
 Prana is the vital air coursing through the body.
 Ayama is Kumbhaka or control.
 Kumbhaka is of two kinds: Sakala Kumbhaka (combined with inhalation and exhalation) and Kevala Kumbhaka (happening on its own).
 Combined variety is to be practiced till Kevala Kumbhaka manifests on its own.
 Kumbhakas namely Surya Kumbhaka, Ujjayi Kumbhaka, Sitali Kumbhaka, and Bastrika Kumbhaka are of combined variety.